3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Elements of type \<CT_ChannelFromImage3D> define the way in which individual channels from volumetric image resources can be referenced inside the volumetric layer elements.
 Each channel reference MUST contain a resource id that maps to an actual \<image3d> element.

-In addition, the elements of type \<CT_ChannelFromImage3D> MUST contain two string attributes which determine which channel to reference and how they should be mapped within the volumetric image.
-The srcchannel name string can use any of the reserved channel names (i.e. "R", "G", "B", or "A").
+In addition, the elements of type \<CT_ChannelFromImage3D> MUST contain a \<ST\_ChannelName> attribute which determines which channel to pick from the \<image3d> element.
+This attribute must be any of the reserved channel names (i.e. "R", "G", "B", or "A").

 **channel**: